Network Norwich: Pink Line – / 11 / 11A / 12

 The Pink Line consists of services 11, 11A and 12.
 The 11 begins at Hethersett throughout the day, starting at West Croft and continuing via Coachmaker Way and Hethersett Lane towards the Norfolk and Norwich University Hospital, where the 11A and 12 begin.
 Service 11A begins at Hethersett in the evenings.
 All services head northwards to the city and run through Cringleford, Eaton, Norwich city centre, Sprowston where the 11 and 11A terminate, with the 12 terminating in Hoveton.

 The routes serve City College Norwich, Anglia Square shopping centre, Sprowston Tesco, Sprowston Manor, the quays along the River Bure in Hoveton and Wroxham, Hoveton & Wroxham railway station and the Bure Valley Railway.

 The Pink Line operates every ten minutes during daytimes from Monday to Saturday, with buses to Hoveton and Wroxham running half-hourly.
 Only service 11A runs on Sundays, between Hethersett and Sprowston.
 In April 2016, the Pink Line was upgraded, receiving nine brand new Wright StreetDeck buses featuring free WiFi on board and e-leather seats.
 Additionally, in 2023, First Eastern Counties received sixteen Wright StreetDeck Electroliner buses, which also serve the Pink Line.

-A Pink Line bus crossing the bridge in Wroxham, March 2018.
+A Pink Line Wright StreetDeck crossing the bridge in Wroxham, March 2018.